 If you are sending in a Grand Slam Reporting form and the competitor fired 10 in a row with the same gun on more than one animal, you may check all the boxes required on the one form (i.e. competitor shot High Power Rifle and hit 10 in a row on rams and pigs - just send one form with both rams and pigs checked off).

 Silhouette National Record Reporting Forms may be downloaded here.

-of the Silhouette Classification Score Record Books remains at $13.00 per book.
+The 2013 Classification Books have arrived, and the cost of the Silhouette Classification Score Record Books remains at $13.00 per book.